Bachelet reforms hinge on deft handling of Chile's tricky Congress

 A CHANGED CHILE

-Since the end of the dictatorship in 1990, Chile has experienced stability and steady economic growth, in stark contrast to some of its more politically tumultuous neighbours.
+Since the end of the dictatorship in 1990, Chile has experienced stability and steady economic growth, in stark contrast to some of its more politically tumultuous neighbors.

 The country Bachelet is poised to govern once again is very different to the one she left for New York to head U.N.
 Women.